bazelbuild/examples/configurations/auto_configured_builds/README.md

 ```

 ### Project-wide settings with incompatible flag checks
 [compatible](compatible) is an example that sets two sets of flags for a project.
-It lets the user set other, unrelated flags with a warning but fails the build if the user sets flags that contradict the project's flags.
+It lets the user set other, unrelated flags with a warning but fails the build if the user sets contradictory flags.

 *Default flags:*
 ```sh